mitsuhiko/lucumr/2015/11/18/pythons-hidden-re-gems.rst

     >>> pattern.match(string, 3)
     <_sre.SRE_Match object at 0x103c9a510>

-This is immensly useful for building lexers because you can continue to use the special ``^`` symbol to indicate the beginning of a line of entire string.
+This is immensely useful for building lexers because you can continue to use the special ``^`` symbol to indicate the beginning of a line of entire string.
 We just need to increase the index to match further.
 It also means we do not have to slice up the string ourselves which saves a ton of